syncfusion-content/blazor-docs/blazor/document-editor/how-to/enable-ruler-in-document-editor-component.md

 ---
 layout: post
-title: How to enable ruler in Document Edior
+title: How to enable ruler in Document Editor
-description: Learn how to enable ruler in Angular Document Editor component.
+description: Learn how to enable ruler in Blazor Document Editor component.
 platform: Blazor
 control: DocumentEditor
 documentation: ug